 Step 3: Creating Trendline in Excel

 - Now, select the Trendline option from the Chart Elements.

-Read More: How to Create Monthly Trend Chart in Excel (4 Easy Ways)
+Read More: How to Add Trendline Equation in Excel

 Step 4: Editing Forecast Box to Extend Trendline in Excel

-- And this is the initial trendline chart with the given data set.
+- This is the initial trendline chart with the given data set.

 - Firstly, Double-click on the trendline to open the Format Trendline Panel.